-- Use the clutch to shift. - You may need to double-clutch when shifting.
-Do not rev or lug the engine. - Do not ride clutch to control speed, coast with the clutch depressed, or "pop" the clutch.
+Use the clutch to shift.
+If equipped with an unsynchronized manual transmission, you must double-clutch when shifting.
+Do not rev or lug the engine.
+Do not ride clutch to control speed, coast with the clutch depressed, or "pop" the clutch.